flipt-io/flipt/docs/concepts.md

 <dd>what to compare with the operator<dd>
 </dl>

-!!! note
-    In order for a segment to match, it must match **ALL** of it's constraints.

 ## Rules

 Rules allow you to tie your flags, variants and segments together by specifying which segments are targeted by which variants.